Amblygon/waffle/_posts/2017-11-04-graphs-implementation.md

 ~~~~

 Removing an edge takes O(1) time in this implementation.
 Queries like whether there is an edge from vertex ‘u’ to vertex ‘v’ are efficient and can be done O(1).
+Heavy memory utilisation.

 Adjacency list implemenation
 ----------------------------

+V in the function call represents the number of nodes - remember to change the placeholder to the required value or input.
+Don''t forget to account of the fact that the given graph deals entirely from index 0.
+Code for Adjacency list implementation taken from [GeeksforGeeks](http://www.geeksforgeeks.org/graph-and-its-representations/), presented with minor modifications and simplifications.

 ~~~~
 struct AdjListNode {